Overview

 Manually Restarting Daemons

 You may manually restart a daemon using sudo -S supervisorctl restart daemon-{id}:*, where {id} is the daemon’s ID.
 For example, if the daemon’s ID is 65654 you may restart it by running sudo -S supervisorctl restart daemon-65654:*.
+You may also run this command within your application’s deployment script to restart the daemon during a deployment.

 Log Files